-Angie is clearly an accomplished reading mentor but is keen to point out that one does not have to be experienced to become one as, after an initial volunteer meeting with the school, all the preparation and paperwork is covered by the school and Time for Paddington.
+Angie is clearly an accomplished reading mentor but is keen to point out that one does not have to be experienced to become one as, after an initial volunteer meeting with the school, all the preparation and paperwork is covered by the school and the Paddington Community Programme.
 And the rewards are plentiful:

 “Seeing the confidence of these children grow, watching them become more accomplished is very illuminating.
 The two girls I work with have been fearless and gained so much from taking this opportunity by building on an area of their school work they had previously found daunting.”

-Angie’s other voluntary position through Time for Paddington involves using her corporate and commercial knowhow for the benefit of a youth project based in Westminster.
+Angie’s other voluntary position through the Paddington Community Programme involves using her corporate and commercial knowhow for the benefit of a youth project based in Westminster.